 Up to 90% of people who abuse alcohol do not currently fit the diagnostic criteria for severe alcohol use disorder (acute alcoholism).
 Nevertheless, they are at an increased risk of becoming alcoholics.

 If you are genetically predisposed to addiction or have family suffering from substance use disorders (SUD’s), you may be more likely to struggle with alcoholism.
 But regardless of your genetic makeup, excessive drinking can also lead to a self-perpetuating cycle of alcohol abuse, triggering physiological pathways that cause a dependence.
-If not taken seriously, alcohol abuse can quickly progress to a severe alcohol addiction.
+If not taken seriously, alcohol abuse can quickly progress to a severe alcohol addiction and other mental health disorders.

 Long-term alcoholism can result in cirrhosis, cancer and even heart strokes.
 What many times isn’t spoken about is mental health and the progressive and lengthy deterioration of mental health including depression, anxiety and social consequences.